FEMADOX/VicentArtTattoo/README.md

 The website showcases Vicentart's expertise in:

-- Hyper-realistic black and grey tattoos
+- Hyperrealistic black and grey tattoos
 - Vibrant color designs
 - Custom artwork tailored to each client
 - Personal storytelling through ink